DataDaimon/DataDaimon/README.md

 ✨ Facts you might be wondering about

-🔭 Currently working on:
+🔭 Currently working on: <br>
-⚡ Getting better at:
+⚡ Getting better at: <br>
-🌟 Experienced project domain:
+🌟 Experienced project domain: <br>
-🌱 Discovering queue:
+🌱 Discovering queue: <br>
-💬 Ask me about:
+💬 Ask me about: <br>
-☕ Learn more about me:
+☕ Learn more about me: <br>
-📫 How to reach me: knock! knock! at rmflores6@gmail.com 💜 Personal Interest: Programming, Philosophy, Psychology
+📫 How to reach me: knock! knock! at rmflores6@gmail.com <br>
+💜 Personal Interest: Programming, Philosophy, Psychology <br>

 <!--